What is Cooperative Learning?

 - Discussion: It may be helpful to explain to your students why they are working together and how the group can promote their learning.

 - Practice: Give students time to learn to work together before expecting spectacular results from cooperative learning.
-If you assign students to groups early in the term and let them do a series of projects together, not only will they learn each other's schedules and particular strengths, they will learn to ask each other and answer better questions about their projects and progress.
+If you assign students to groups early in the term and let them do a series of projects together, not only will they learn each other's schedules and particular strengths, they will learn to ask and answer better questions of each other about their projects and progress.

 - Group Processing: